jidicula/forcepush/content/posts/2020-08-05-The-Great-Gatsby-Migration.md

 ## The problem

 One killer feature that I wanted in my personal website was the ability to serve the most recent copy of [my resume](/jidicula-resume/jidicula-resume.pdf).
 I keep my resume publicly available in a [GitHub repository](https://github.com/jidicula/jidicula-resume).
 Any time I make a change, I rebuild the PDF, commit the changes, and push them to this remote.
-If the PDF is served on my website, it becomes effortless to share my most recent resume with anyone, and I even link to the online copy within the resume itself to ensure that any reader of a PDF or printout can easily find the most revent version at any time.
+If the PDF is served on my website, it becomes effortless to share my most recent resume with anyone, and I even link to the online copy within the resume itself to ensure that any reader of a PDF or printout can easily find the most recent version at any time.

 ## The previous solution